-An ensemble of Isolation Trees all of which specialize on a unique subset of the training set.
+An ensemble of Isolation Trees that each specialize on a unique subset of the training set.
 Isolation Trees are a type of randomized decision tree that assign anomaly scores based on the depth a sample reaches when traversing the tree.
-Based on the premise that anomalies are isolated into the shallowest leaf nodes and as such receive the highest isolation scores.
+Based on the premise that anomalies are isolated into their own nodes sooner, samples that receive high anomaly scores achieve the shallowest depth during traversal.

 Data Type Compatibility: Categorical, Continuous

 |1||estimators||100||int||The number of isolation trees to train in the ensemble.|

 |2||ratio||null||float||The ratio of samples to train each estimator with.
 If null, the subsample size will be set to 256.|